vueuse/sound/README.md

 Howler is a very powerful library, and we've only exposed a tiny slice of what it can do in `useSound`.
 We expose two escape hatches to give you more control.

-First, any unrecognized option you pass to `HookOptions` will be delegated to `Howl`.
+First, any unrecognized option you pass to `ComposableOptions` will be delegated to `Howl`.
 You can see the [full list](https://github.com/goldfire/howler.js#options) of options in the Howler docs.
 Here's an example of how we can use `onend` to fire a function when our sound stops playing:

 ```js
 const [play] = useSound('/thing.mp3', {